 Our Leadoff Scorebook

-The versatile #22 Scorebook holds up to everyday use at home or the ballpark and looks good doing it with a silver-foil cover design letterpressed on 50-point bookboard and silver double O-ring wire binding.
+The versatile #22 Scorebook holds up to everyday use at home or the ballpark and looks good doing it with a metallic foil cover design letterpressed on 50-point bookboard and coordinating double O-ring wire binding.

 It's available in 30-, 40-, or 50-game sizes, and each book is hand-assembled and inspired by our shared love for a pastime that many know but few understand.